-On 1 December 2014, President of the Republic of Turkey Recep Tayyit Erdogan and President of the Federation of Russia Vladimir Putin agreed on the implementation of a new gas pipeline, linking the Russian Federation to Turkey through the Black Sea ( “Gazprom to build new 63 bcm Black Sea pipeline to Turkey instead of … Continue reading Turkey: An Energy and Environmental Power
+On 1 December 2014, President of the Republic of Turkey Recep Tayyit Erdogan and President of the Federation of Russia Vladimir Putin agreed on the implementation of a new gas pipeline, linking the Russian Federation to Turkey through the Black Sea ( “Gazprom to build new 63 bcm Black Sea pipeline to Turkey instead of South Stream”, … Continue reading Turkey: An Energy and Environmental Power

 The new constitution of the Arab Republic of Egypt, approved in January 2014, states, in four articles, the rights and duties of the state and of the citizens about the Suez Canal, the environment and natural resources, and the Nile.

 Any civilian, military or factious leader in Afghanistan, could have written almost exactly the same after thirty-five years of war.
-And this war still goes on, but it now faces … Continue reading Afghanistan at a New Crossroad: Resource Curse or Asian integration?
+And this war still goes on, … Continue reading Afghanistan at a New Crossroad: Resource Curse or Asian integration?

 We most probably need to get ready for a 2C temperature rise and its harsh impact on the world relatively rapidly as a temperature rise of 6C – and above – by the end of the century is increasingly probable.
 Indeed, interests and current challenges and tensions are most likely to favour shale fuels’ production and policies and adversely affect “green efforts”.
 Other ecological adverse impacts on global security issues such as water and biodiversity may be enhanced and must be monitored.
 Citizens’ mobilization on those issues may evolve as trade-offs will be done, and as impacts will be felt.

 This post, as many others in the Chronicles of Everstate, can be read both as part of the scenarios on the future of the nation-state, as explained below, or as part of the section on Global Water Security.
 This shows how all issues are intertwined, and that the multiple existing feedbacks should not be ignored.

 Maps are both necessary tools for analysis and crucial delivery visuals for our foresight and warning products.
-They constitute a category of delivery form, which can, furthermore, be combined with other categories to … Continue reading Water Security Maps
+They constitute a category of delivery form, which can, furthermore, be combined with other categories to suit at best our needs. … Continue reading Water Security Maps